Jack-Naughton/arduino-docs-content/content/hardware/_unlisted/boards/8to1-dongle/datasheet/datasheet.md

 ## Usage with Arduino® UNO Q

-<p style="text-align: justify;">The USB Type-C 8-in-1 Dongle is designed to expand the connectivity of the Arduino® UNO Q board, providing access to external displays, network connectivity, additional USB peripherals, and storage devices.
+<p style="text-align: justify;">The USB Type-C 8-in-1 Dongle is designed to expand the connectivity of the Arduino® UNO Q, providing access to external displays, network connectivity, additional USB peripherals, and storage devices.
 When used with the UNO Q in Single-Board Computer (SBC) mode, this dongle enables a full desktop computing experience.</p>

 ### Key Use Cases